lin-stephanie/astro-loaders/packages/astro-loader-github-prs/README.md

 Astro automatically applies this schema to generate TypeScript interfaces, providing full support for autocompletion and type-checking when querying the collection.

-If you need to [customize the collection schema](https://5-0-0-beta.docs.astro.build/en/guides/content-collections/#defining-the-collection-schema), ensure it remains compatible with the built-in Zod schema to avoid errors.
+If you need to [customize the collection schema](https://5-0-0-beta.docs.astro.build/en/guides/content-collections/#defining-the-collection-schema), ensure it remains compatible with the built-in Zod schema of the loader to avoid errors.
 For additional fields you'd like to fetch, feel free to [open an issue](https://github.com/lin-stephanie/astro-loaders/issues).

 [version-badge]: https://img.shields.io/npm/v/astro-loader-github-prs?label=release&style=flat&colorA=080f12&colorB=ef7575